tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

 Positive anomaly levels mean warm ocean temperatures, while negative anomaly levels mean cool ocean temperatures.
-The graph shows that negative anomaly levels cause more power outages and range from approximately `-1.5` to `+2.5`.
-It is interesting that it seems around `+1.5` to `+2.0` are ideal temperatures to avoid power outages.
+The graph shows the range from approximately `-1.5` to `+2.5`, and negative anomaly levels cause more power outages.
+It is interesting that it seems around `+2.0` is ideal temperatures to avoid power outages.

 ### Bivariate Analysis

+To gain more insight into power outage occurrences across the United States, I constructed the distribution of power outage durations across different climate regions.

 <iframe
   src="assets/duration_by_climate_region.html"